gogins/csound-extended/playpen/README.md

 to the best of my knowledge, all dependencies are available on Linux, MacOS, and Windows.

+Everything should be installed for the same version of Python.

 1. [Python 3.9](https://www.python.org/downloads/).
 For Ubuntu Linux,
     follow [these instructions](https://linuxize.com/post/how-to-install-python-3-9-on-ubuntu-20-04/).
 2. [GTK 3](https://www.gtk.org/docs/installations/), note that GTK 4 is now